osman-developer/Ecommerce-Microservices/README.md

 The **ECommerce.Common** layer promotes clean reusability and consistency:
 - Dependency injection helpers for all services.
 - Middleware enforcing internal trust policies.
-- Shared models and utilities to avoid code duplication.
+- Shared models,DTOs and utilities to avoid code duplication.
 - A foundation for consistent logging and error handling across microservices.

 ---